tcundict/Chess-In-MATLAB/README.md

 ## Installation And Running It

+*Make sure you have the Image Processsing Toolbox installed.*

 Download and unzip Chess-In-MATLAB to a folder.
 Open MATLAB and add that folder to your MATLAB Path or navigate to that folder in MATLAB.
-Make sure you have the Image Processsing Toolbox installed.
-In the Editor, click "Run" or type ChessInMATLAB into the Command Window.
+In the Editor, run ChessInMATLAB.m or type ChessInMATLAB into the Command Window.

 ## Playing the Game
 Upon startup, Chess-In-MATLAB will ask if you want to play